 Asian patients often express concern that an invasive surgical procedure could leave behind conspicuous scars or results that look obvious and unnatural.
 Some also worry about the potential implications of introducing non-organic materials, such as breast implants or dermal fillers, into their body.
 These are valid concerns that a conscientious plastic surgeon should take into account when treating patients of Asian heritage.

 Fat grafting is a versatile technique that involves transferring a patient’s fat from one area of the body to another.
-As an alternative to breast augmentation with implants or facial volume enhancement with dermal fillers, fat grafting is long-lasting, less invasive, lower risk and 100% organic.
-It also produces significantly less scarring.
+For the right candidate, it can be a natural alternative to breast augmentation with implants or facial volume enhancement with dermal fillers.

 Fat grafting may be right for you if: